whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-29-Trendy-Butler-Mens-Clothing-Subscription-July-2016-Review-Coupon.md

 [![Trendy Butler - Ministry of Supply Socks](http://whatsupmailbox.com/images/TrendyButlerJuly2016MinistryOfSupplySocks2.jpg)](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"}

-**Ministry of Supply** Socks, *Value $*
+**[Ministry of Supply] Atlas Dress Socks**

-These socks are made of....
-The herringbone pattern with purple patches make a great combo.
+These socks are being sold for $15 currently and the material is made of 40% coffee-infused recycled polyester, 40% cotton, and 20% elastane.
+I've never heard of coffee-infused material before but it tunrs out that they have an odor control benefit.
+The herringbone pattern with purple patches on these socks make a great combo.

+And as an added bonus, they also included a 15% coupon code in the packaging.

 <br>